Section Image

 History and culture are important to Syracuse’s community.
 The Syracuse Regional Museum features dozens of local history exhibits and displays the Historic Wilcox Cabin.
 The Heritage Days Festival is a week-long event in late June and one of the more popular city events.
 There’s a Miss Syracuse pageant, a parade, multiple live performances and a fireworks show.
 Other annual events include the Easter egg hunt and a pumpkin walk.
 "The fall farm stands are fun," Vanderbeek says.
 "It's a throwback to Syracuse's farming heritage."

-The Davis County Library in Syracuse hosts community events every month.
+Davis County Library in Syracuse hosts monthly programs and community events.

-The Davis County Library in Syracuse hosts community events every month.
+Davis County Library in Syracuse hosts monthly programs and community events.

 1/2